kahlil/sensible-config/README.md

 ### Add Manually

-Download [the master zip](https://github.com/distilledhype/sensible-config/archive/master.zip), then copy all configuration files from the `config-files` folder into the root of you project and tweak as needed.
+Download [the master zip](https://github.com/distilledhype/sensible-config/archive/master.zip), or clone this repository with Git and then copy all configuration files from the `config-files` folder into the root of you project and tweak as needed.

 ### Add the configuration files to your project with cURL